KaiHotz/react-formik-ui/README.md

 It renders with the classNames `form-element` and `datePicker-wrapper`.</br>
 A custom class can be passed through the `className` prop.</br>

-For aditional configuration options and layouts, please refere to [ReactJS Datepicker](https://reactdatepicker.com/).</br>
+For additional configuration options and layouts, please refer to [ReactJS Datepicker](https://reactdatepicker.com/).</br>
 You can then pass the desired configuration as props just like you would on ReactJS Datepicker.

 #### Props: